flamebyrd/makesite/README.md

 * For non-coders: Run the code as a program, using the provided customisation tools.
 If you download an updated version of this project in the future, it won't override your fanfic or customisation.
 * For coders who want extra customisation: Create your own new fork of the code.
 You are [free](LICENSE.md) to copy, use, and modify this project, specifically the [layout](layout) and [stylesheet](static/css/style.css).

+Some of the text of this README was taken from the README for [ao3downloader](https://github.com/nianeyna/ao3downloader).

 To Do List
 ------------